arpitasarkar051/Week-1_The-Developers-Arena/README.md

 ## Screenshots

-Adding actual screenshots after 1 run the program.
+Adding actual screenshots after i run the program.

 ## How technical requirements are met